quickredfox/jQuery-Quarantine/README.md

 (The MIT License)

-Copyright (c) 2010 Your Name, your.email@jquery-conflictsandbox.com
+Copyright (c) 2010 Francois Lafortune, code@quickredfox.at

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the